 For as long as possible, a guilt-stricken Thoma hides the truth from Kaleche, who is still struggling to retrieve these memories through a fog of amnesia.
 But in between his bouts of drinking and revelry at the resort, Thoma is visited by his doppelgänger, whose skin is tinged with the ghostly white that marks the bared souls of kati kati.
 In Masya’s film, hell is not other people, but oneself – for as long as one avoids introspection.
 The film’s resolution hinges on the question of whether Kaleche’s presence will enable Thoma to make the passage out of kati kati and move forward in his spiritual journey.

-Working within cinema’s under-utilized vein of magical realism, Masya has crafted a film that is both visually arresting and allegorically rich.
+Working within cinema’s under-utilized vein of magical realism, Kenyan director Mbithi Masya has crafted a film that is both visually arresting and allegorically rich.
 Kati Kati was one of several projects selected at this year’s One Fine Day Film Workshops in Kenya, organized by Tom Tykwer and his Nairobi-based partner, Ginger Ink Films.
 Every year, the workshop brings together around sixty filmmakers and options several scripts to develop into feature-length productions that can reach an international audience.

 As Kati Kati traveled the festival circuit, critics were unanimously struck by its dreamlike aesthetic and spiritual message.
 The American Film Institute’s review made particular note of cinematographer Andrew Mungai’s “unmoored camerawork”, which enhances the story’s “disembodiment from the physical realm and the forces of ideology and sectarian identity” that might have preoccupied more politically-minded directors.
-In an age where humans’ understanding of the world has become increasingly fragmented, Kati Kati offers a much-needed meditation on the universal experiences of grief and atonement and the enduring imperative of individual soul-searching.
+In an age where humans’ understanding of the world has become increasingly fragmented, Kati Kati offers a much-needed meditation on the universal experience of grief and the imperative of individual soul-searching.